 For example, let’s say you earn a salary of $40,000.
 According to the IRS’s marginal rates for the 2021 tax year, that puts you in the 12% tax bracket.

 You decide to take advantage of your employer’s 401(k) matching program.
-They offer a dollar-for-dollar match up to 3% of your annual salary, so you meet them at 3%.
-Together, you contribute a total of 6% of your annual salary, which is $2,400.
-Subtracting that value from $40,000, you get your taxable income of $37,600.
+They offer a dollar-for-dollar match up to 3% of your annual salary, so you decide to contribute 5% of your own earnings, plus the 3% your employer offers.
+Together, you contribute a total of 8% of your annual salary, which is $3,200.
+Remember, only your portion of the total contribution reduces your taxable income.
+As a result, a 401(k) contribution of 5% lowers your taxable income to $38,000.

 401(k) Distributions Timing to Cut Taxes

-While 401(k)s help reduce your tax liability today, you will eventually face taxes.
+While 401(k)s help reduce your tax liability today, you will eventually have to pay taxes on the money.
 This is because owners of 401(k)s get hit with income taxes when they make a withdrawal from the account.

 The good news is that you’ll likely face lower taxes at that time than you would today.
 Most retirees drop into a lower tax bracket since their income decreases.
 So, any distributions you take from your account get taxed at a much lower rate.

-Waiting until after you’re 59 ½ years old will also reduce costs.
-Withdrawing too early, before that age, normally results in taxes and a penalty of 10%.
-But, on the other hand, you must start making withdrawals, called required minimum distributions (RMDs), once you hit age 72.
+Waiting until after you’re 59½ years old will also reduce costs.
+Withdrawing before that age normally results in taxes and a penalty of 10%.
+On the other hand, you must start making withdrawals, called required minimum distributions (RMDs), once you hit age 72.

 How Roth 401(k)s Cut Your Tax Liability in Retirement

-Roth 401(k)s come with many of the perks a traditional 401(k) provides.
+Roth 401(k)s come with many of the perks traditional 401(k)s provide.
 Like the latter, employers sponsor these retirement plans.
 However, you use after-tax money to contribute to them instead of pretax money.
 As a result, they have no impact on your current taxable income.
 So, you continue to pay taxes on your full paycheck as you contribute.
-However, you won’t face any income taxes when you withdraw in the future.
+However, you won’t face any income taxes when you withdraw in the future, meaning your investment earnings grow tax free.

-Because of this, the tax savings you get through a Roth 401(k) depend on your current and future tax rates.
+Because of this, the tax savings you realize with a Roth 401(k) depend on your current and future tax rates.
 It’s possible to earn more in your retirement, putting you in a higher tax bracket.
-If so, a Roth 401(k) would benefit you since you avoid paying higher income taxes on your withdrawals during that time.
+If so, a Roth 401(k) would benefit you since you avoid paying higher income taxes on your withdrawals.
 In contrast, if you believe your income tax will drop in retirement, you’re likely better off with a traditional 401(k).

 Other Tax Benefits for Saving